Statistical mechanics from quantum envariance and exchange symmetry: Discussion

-3) The boundary between quantum and classical statistical behavior can be precisely quantified.
+\begin{enumerate} \item Thermodynamic laws are emergent consequences of quantum information structure. \item Classical paradoxes disappear when proper account is taken of quantum correlations. \item The boundary between quantum and classical statistical behavior can be precisely quantified. \end{enumerate}

-Looking forward, this quantum foundations approach opens new avenues for understanding complex systems where information, thermodynamics, and quantum dynamics intersect.
-The methods developed here may find application in areas ranging from quantum thermodynamics to the study of emergent phenomena in condensed matter systems.
-Most significantly, our results complete the conceptual unification of mechanics and thermodynamics that began with Boltzmann's pioneering work, revealing both to be aspects of a deeper quantum information-theoretic \cite{nielsen2000}.
-Recent work in quantum thermodynamics and decoherence supports this envariance framework~\cite{zurek2009quantum, riedel2010quantum, picatoste2025, popovic2023, ferrari2025}.
+This quantum foundations approach opens up new ways to study complex systems where information, thermodynamics, and quantum dynamics intersect.
+The techniques formulated herein may be utilized in domains extending from quantum thermodynamics to the investigation of emergent phenomena in condensed matter systems.
+Rather than replacing existing theory, the present framework provides a coherent conceptual bridge between mechanics and thermodynamics, complementing the program initiated by Boltzmann.
+Recent work in quantum thermodynamics and decoherence supports this envariance-based framework~\cite{zurek2009quantum, riedel2010quantum, picatoste2025, popovic2023, ferrari2025}.